Tearsheet

 David M. Gordon, President

-David M. Gordon was appointed President of the company in February 2013.
-He started at The Cheesecake Factory in 1993 as a Manager and progressed through several operational roles, including General Manager, Area Director of Operations, Regional Vice President, and Chief Operating Officer, before becoming President.
+David M. Gordon was appointed President of the Company in February 2013.
+He joined The Cheesecake Factory in 1993 as a Manager and progressed through various operational roles, including General Manager, Area Director of Operations, Regional Vice President, and Chief Operating Officer, prior to his appointment as President.

 Scarlett May, Executive Vice President, General Counsel and Secretary

 Scarlett May joined The Cheesecake Factory in 2018.
-Before her current role, she was Senior Vice President, General Counsel and Secretary at Brinker International, Inc. from 2014 to 2018.
-Prior to that, Ms. May served as Senior Vice President, Chief Legal Officer and Secretary for Ruby Tuesday, Inc.
+Prior to this, she served as Senior Vice President, General Counsel and Secretary at Brinker International, Inc. from 2014 to 2018.
+Her career also includes a role as Senior Vice President, Chief Legal Officer and Secretary for Ruby Tuesday, Inc.

 AI Analysis | Feedback

-The Cheesecake Factory (CAKE) faces several key risks to its business, primarily stemming from macroeconomic factors and its financial structure:
+The Cheesecake Factory (CAKE) faces several key risks to its business, primarily stemming from the highly competitive and economically sensitive restaurant industry.

 AI Analysis | Feedback